-If you are cleaning a silverware that is antique or is fragile you should use a soft bristle toothbrush to clean the tarnish out.
+If you are cleaning silverware that is antique or is fragile you should use a soft-bristle toothbrush.

 3. Using Hand Sanitizer

-As we all know that hand sanitizers protect us against germs but what we didn’t know that it can polish silver too.
+As we all know that hand sanitizers protect us against germs but what most of us don’t know is that they can polish silver too.

-Put a few drops of hand sanitizer on a soft cloth and gently rub it on your jewelry you’ll see the tarnish getting away which makes it clean and shiny again!
+Put a few drops of hand sanitizer on a soft cloth and gently rub it on your jewelry to get rid of the tarnish.
 Now you can clean your silver ring on the go.

 Caution: Do not try it on jewelry with mineral stones, because some of the contents of the hand sanitizer could harm the stone.